The 5 Niyamas of Yoga Explained

 Ishvara Pranidhana – Self-SurrenderThis is devotion, surrender, and dedication to higher or divine power.
 Ishvara Pranidhana assists you to drop your ego, and this helps you to understand how you can benefit from the things you do.
 According to Patanjali, you must drop your ego and the endless identification with yourself if you want to achieve yoga goal.

 For you to achieve this, you should consider your yoga practice as well as all the benefits that you might receive from your yoga practice as an offering to a higher being.
 By dedicating yourself to yoga practice, you get reminded of your connection to a divine being.
 This makes your yoga practice to become “sacred.”
 In addition, you are filled with inner peace, abounding love, and grace.
 However, this will only happen when you drop your selfishness and start surrendering to god.

 All you need to do is…Stop focusing on yourself!
 You need to look at the outside world, feel and enjoy the universe and everything that is in it.
 Embrace, connect, open up and love!

 - Ishvara Pranidhana practice tip – when practicing meditation, monitor the desires and thoughts that divert your concentration.
 Rather, ensure that you focus your attention on your being's center.
 This might assist you to surpass the confines of your connections and start to feel the existence of your inner stillness.

 Now when you know more about the path of yoga and the five Yamas and Nyamas, we hope this will help you understand the eight limbs of yoga and as a guide to living.

-Yogateket recommends continuing with hatha yoga or other therapeutic yoga along with the study of yoga philosophy and self study as part of you daily life in your journey of yoga.
+Yogateket recommends continuing with hatha yoga or other therapeutic yoga along with the study of yoga philosophy and self-study as part of your daily life in your journey of yoga.